datacommonsorg/docsite/custom_dc/data_cloud.md

 1. Enter a name for this bucket.
 1. For the **Location type**, choose the same regional options as for Cloud SQL above.
 1. When you have finished setting all the configuration options, click **Create**.
-1. In the **Bucket Details** page, click **Create Folder** to create a new folder to hold your input CSV and JSON files and name it as desired.
+1. In the **Bucket Details** page, click **Create Folder** to create a new folder to hold your data and name it as desired.
-1. Optionally, create a separate folder to hold the output embeddings files, or just use the same one as for the input.
+1. Optionally, create separate folders to hold input and output files, or just use the same one as for the input.

+   Note: If you plan to run the data management container locally, you only need an output folder to hold the embeddings files.
 1. Record the folder path(s) as <code>gs://<var>BUCKET_NAME</var>/<var>FOLDER_PATH</var></code> for setting the `INPUT_DIR` and `OUTPUT_DIR` environment variables below.

 ### Step 3: Create a Google Cloud SQL instance

 This stores the data that will be served at run time.
-The Data Commons data management job will create this data when it is started.
+The Data Commons data management job will create the SQL tables and populate them when you start the job.

 1. Go to https://console.cloud.google.com/sql/instances for your project.
 1. Next to **Instances**, click **Create Instance**.